ASX 200 (XJO) Technical Analysis - FXStreet

-ASX200, CBA ,ANZ, BHP, RIO, FMG, IRON ORE, COPPER, CRUDE, AUDUSD GOLD Technical Analysis Elliott Wave
+ASX200, CBA ,ANZ, BHP, RIO, FMG, IRON ORE, COPPER, CRUDE, AUDUSD GOLD NCM DXY STO WPL Technical Analysis Elliott Wave

-ASX 200 (XJO) Technical Analysis: expect Banks and Indices to be lower.
-Crude, copper, Iron Ore are all lower, so expect resource stocks to drop lower

 ASX200 Elliott Wave: iv of (c) of iv) towards 7200